LuisAlejandro/agoras/MAINTAINER.rst

 - Push to GitHub
 - Create a GitHub release (if GitHub CLI is installed and authenticated)

-8. Close the milestone in GitHub.
+9. Close the milestone in GitHub on the same date as the release.

-9. Write about your new version in your blog.
+10. Write about your new version in your blog.
 Tweet it, post it on facebook.

 Making a new hotfix
 -------------------